Communication

 Desktop (Linux, Windows, macOS): download from briarproject.org.

-iOS: not available. iOS limitations on background processes are incompatible with Briar’s peer-to-peer architecture.
-There are no plans for an iOS version.
+iOS: not available. iOS limitations on background processes are difficult to reconcile with Briar’s peer-to-peer architecture.
+An iOS version does not currently appear realistic.

 On first launch: